hairen/hairen.github.io/AWS_CSAA/README.md

   + Perform maintenance on the old primary, which becomes the new standby.

 ### RDS - _Monitoring & Notification_
-+ RDS integrates with CloudWatch and provides metrics for monitoring
++ RDS integrates with **CloudWatch** and provides metrics for monitoring
-+ CloudWatch alarms can be created over a sinfle metric that sends an SNS message when the alarm changes state.
++ **CloudWatch** alarms can be created over a single metric that sends an SNS message when the alarm changes state.
 + RDS also provides SNS notification when any RDS event occurs.

 ***